Charles Graves Painting

 This is generally not a good idea, UNLESS all of the following conditions are met:

-1) The paint job must have been done within the last 1-2 years;
+1) The paint job must have been done within the last 1-2 years max (see Q above)

 2) The same brand, line, finish and color must be used;

 4) The surface must be clean and free of any dirt, dust, pollen, pet hair, or anything else.
 If a paint surface is even very slightly dirty, the new paint will stick out.
-For these reasons, our company respectfully declines to do any "touch up" projects unless they are part of a larger painting project being done the standard way (full repaint), because it is unfortunately generally a low-reward, high-risk, high-hassle project that usually leaves both parties frustrated.
+For these reasons, our company respectfully declines to do any "touch up" projects unless they are part of a larger painting project being done the standard way (full repaint), due to liability reasons.

-We strongly recommend avoiding spot touch-ups if possible, or DIY-ing it, as it is impossible for a professional company to know going into it that they will make you completely satisfied when the chances of it matching are statistically very low, even if we do everything we are supposed to do.
+We strongly recommend avoiding spot touch-ups if possible, as it is impossible to know going into it that you will be completely satisfied when the chances of it matching are statistically very low, even if everything possible is done to get the match as close as possible.
 Thank you so much for understanding.